dylan-lang/opendylan/documentation/library-reference/source/io/format.rst

 This chapter describes the Format module.
 The Format module is exported from the IO library.
-This module extends the functionality of the format strings described in Dylan's condition system and provides two new functions for processing the extended format strings.
+This module extends the functionality of the format strings described in :drm:`Dylan's condition system <Condition_Messages>` and provides two new functions for processing the extended format strings.
 The Format module is a small module, but it uses the printing modules and some of the Streams module. :doc:`print` and :doc:`streams` give full details of the Print and Streams libraries.

 The ``format`` module exports all the identifiers described in this chapter.